Hello!

 I’m an Assistant Professor of Astronomy at the California Institute of Technology.
 I am interested in binary stars, black holes, and related stellar exotica.
 My group uses a combination of large-scale surveys, targeted observations of individual objects, and theoretical stellar evolution calculations to better understand how these objects form, evolve, and interact with their surroundings.
 I am also interested in Milky Way stellar populations, galaxy formation, and statistical astronomy.
 Most generally, I like exploring astronomical datasets, learning new things, and developing methods to extract information from data.
 I have been called the “black hole destroyer” but am working to make my net black hole count positive.

 I grew up in Roseburg, Oregon.
 I was an undergraduate at Yale University (B.S., astrophysics, 2016), a graduate student at UC Berkeley (Ph.D., astrophysics, 2021), and a postdoc at the Harvard/Smithsonian Center for Astrophysics (Junior Fellow, 2021-2023).
 I moved to Caltech in 2023.
-I also hold a recurring visitor appointment at the Max Planck Institute for Astronomy in Heidelberg.
+I also hold an Adjunct Scientist appointment at the Max Planck Institute for Astronomy in Heidelberg.
 Besides astronomy, I like food, running, hiking and cycling, playing chess, and memes.

 I am happy to talk anytime with Caltech students and current or prospective postdocs interested in working on a research project.